SandraBotica/ML_Project_4/README.md

 ## Getting Started

- 1. **<heart_ML.ipynb>**  has the code for summary statistics and plots.
+ 1. **<heart_ML.ipynb>**  for summary statistics, plots, machine learning models.

-    This notebook populates the **images** folder used for the slidedeck.
+    This notebook populates the `images` folder used for the slidedeck.

  2. A report/writeup of this project can be found in the file <report.md>

 ## Contact

- - Feel free to contact Ufuoma or Sandra with any questions.
+Feel free to contact Ufuoma or Sandra with any questions.
  - Ufuoma Ijevu     demijevu@gmail.com
  - Sandra Botica    smbotica@gmail.com